-The item "Loans to customers" is mainly made up of current investments in the factoring receivables portfolio, equal to Euro 330 million.
-The Bank acquired non-recourse loans of over Euro 585 million in 2012.
-The current amount of impaired loans, which are entirely due to late payments, is Euro 472 thousand.
-The Bank has earmarked a collective adjustment of the portfolio equal to 0.3% of the book value.
+The amounts "Loans to customers" is mainly made up of current investments in the Banca Sistema factoring receivables portfolio, equal to Euro 330 million, and securitised receivables of the PF vehicle, equal to Euro 47 million (Euro 254.2 million on the date of acquisition by Banca Sistema).
+During 2012, the Group acquired non-recourse loans of over Euro 585 million.
+The current amount of impaired loans, which are entirely due to late payments, is Euro 540 thousand.
+The Group has earmarked a collective adjustment of the portfolio equal to 0.3% of the book value.
 The probability of recovering said loans is 100% since Public Administrations are not subject to insolvency procedures leading to bankruptcy which could result in the creditor's rights being extinguished.

-The "Loans to customers" include financial investments which can be mostly traced back to repurchase transactions with customers for Euro 100 million and receivables from the cash invested in the Compensation and Guarantee Fund to operate the repurchase transactions with institutional customers.
+The loans to customers include financial investments which can be mostly traced back to repurchase transactions with customers for Euro 100 million and receivables from the cash invested in the Compensation and Guarantee Fund to operate the repurchase transactions with institutional clients.

-The item "Other assets" is made up of items being processed or spanning the year-end period.
+"Other assets" is made up of items being processed or spanning the year-end period and commercial invoices to be issued, mainly dealt with by Solvi.
 The reduction from the previous financial year is due to more careful and prompt management of the items being processed.